Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 How to get to the Derawan Islands

-The best way to reach the Derawan Islands is to fly from Singapore to Balikpapan in East Kalimantan with Scoot airlines.
+The best way to reach the Derawan Islands is to fly from Singapore to Balikpapan in East Kalimantan with Scoot Airlines.
 Alternatively, you can fly from Jakarta, Surabaya or Denpasar to Balikpapan with Garuda Indonesia or Lion Air.

 From Balikpapan, you’ll need to take a connecting flight with Wings Air, CitiLink or Lion Air to Tanjung Redeb, which is the main administrative hub in Berau.